 \begin{lemma} Suppose a function $W(z)$ is defined in the neighbourhood $U$ of a point $z_\ast$ such that the logarithmic derivative $(\log W)' = {W'}/\,{W}$ is bounded, say by $K$, on $U$.
 Let $\gamma \subset U$ be a finite-length curve from some point $z_0$ where $W(z_0)$ is finite and non-zero, ending in $z_\ast$.
 By the estimate,

 $\log W(z_\ast)$, and hence $W(z_\ast)$, is bounded. \end{lemma}

-If we can find a function $W(z) = W(x(z),y(z);z)$ so that $W$ is infinite on the line at infinity in $\mathbb{CP}^2$ and on each exceptional curve introduced by the subsequent blow-ups, while its logarithmic derivative is bounded on these lines, we can use this function in Lemma \ref{log_bounded} to show that these lines are inaccessible for the solution.
-Namely, for any path $\gamma \in \mathbb{C}$ with end point $z_\ast$ such that $(u_i(z_\ast),v_i(z_\ast))$ is a point on the line at infinity of $\mathbb{CP}^2$ or an exceptional curve after an intermediate blow-up, other than a base point, Lemma \ref{log_bounded} shows that $W$ must bounded, a contradiction.
+If we can find a function $W(z) = W(x(z),y(z);z)$ so that $W$ is infinite on each exceptional curve introduced by the subsequent blow-ups, while its logarithmic derivative is bounded on these lines, we can use this function in Lemma \ref{log_bounded} to show that these lines are inaccessible for the solution.
+Namely, for any path $\gamma \in \mathbb{C}$ with end point $z_\ast$ such that $(u_i(z_\ast),v_i(z_\ast))$ is a point on the line at infinity of $\mathbb{CP}^2$ or an exceptional curve after an intermediate blow-up, other than a base point, Lemma \ref{log_bounded} shows that $W$ must be bounded, a contradiction.
 This essentially shows that the exceptional curves are inaccessible for the flow of the vector field, apart from the final exceptional curve of a cascade of blow-ups, where $W$ must be finite.
-In particular at any movable singularity of the original system, the solution passes vertically through a point on the exceptional curve from a final blow-up in some cascade.
-In the case of the Painlev\'e equations, one finds a regular initial value problem on final exceptional curves, with analytic solution in a neighbourhood of any point on this curve, showing that the solution of the original system has a pole there.
-In the quasi-Painlev\'e case, the system of equations after a final blow-up becomes regular only after exchanging the role of the dependent variable, meaning we obtain a regular initial value problem for $z$ and e.g.\ $v_i$ as a function of $u_i$ in that chart, showing that we have a well-defined solution there.
+In particular at any movable singularity of the original system, {the solution passes transversally through a point on the exceptional curve from a final blow-up in some cascade.} In the case of the Painlev\'e equations, one finds a regular initial value problem on final exceptional curves, with analytic solution in a neighbourhood of any point on this curve, showing that the solution of the original system has a pole there.
+In the quasi-Painlev\'e case, the system of equations after a final blow-up becomes regular only after exchanging the role of the dependent variable, meaning we obtain a regular initial value problem for $z$ and e.g.\ {$v_{\text{f}}$ as a function of $u_{\text{f}}$ in the final chart $(u_{\text{f}},v_{\text{f}})$, yielding} a well-defined solution there.